 Take the monthly income you will have coming in (social security +pension+ any other income streams), including what your nest egg should produce, and divide it by what you expect to spend each month to live the retirement you want:

 1 or above is what you are aiming for.

 Let’s look at a couple of examples and see how someone with less money saved can actually have a higher Rich Ratio and is probably living happier.

-My mate Bill has a passion for travel.
-He loves to travel so much that he’ll need $8,333 per month ($100,000 per annum) to support this kind of lifestyle in retirement.
-Bill has a pension from his days with the government, has about $500,000 in his super and a share portfolio of around $300,000 he recently inherited.
+My mate Bill has a passion for expensive holidays and eating out a lot.
+He loves it so much that he’ll need $8,333 per month ($100,000 per annum) to support this kind of lifestyle in retirement.
+Bill has a pension from his days with the NT government, has about $500,000 in his super and a share portfolio of around $300,000 he inherited a few years ago.